What you will learn

 Is this course appropriate for everyone working in the equestrian sector?

 Our online Equestrian Basic Awareness training is a great introductory course accessible to anyone in the equestrian field, offering a convenient alternative to face-to-face training.
-For equestrian professionals seeking more advanced training, our online Equestrian Advanced Safeguarding course or our online Equestrian Advanced Safeguarding for Safeguarding Officers course might be a better fit.
+For equestrian professionals seeking more advanced training, our Safeguarding for Equestrians Online Training course or our Equestrian Safeguarding Officers Online Training course might be a better fit.

 Does the course cover adult safeguarding as well?